Mojeek: History

 In 2022, Mojeek became the default search engine of Privacy Browser.
-It was subsequently added to Pale Moon and the SerenityOS Web browser.
+It was subsequently added to Pale Moon and the SerenityOS web browser.

+Starting mid-2023, Kagi Search lists Mojeek as one of the sources for its results.

 Key features

 Mojeek is a crawler-based search engine that provides independent search results using its own index of web pages, rather than using results from other search engines.
+Mojeek also displays significantly more individual entries in its search results than Google or Bing.

+Etymology

+On 23 October 2022, Mojeek confirmed on Twitter that there is no real meaning or genuine etymology behind the word "mojeek" and that the word was simply made up.